petrixh/vaadinobskitdemo/README.md

 `./startObservabilityJaegerPrometheusDocker.sh`

 This will download the agent JAR, the Jaeger and Prometheus containers (docker), start them up and start the demo app.
 The terminal is intentionally left hanging, once you hit Ctrl + c it will kill the app and bring down the containers.

+TODO: figure out how to get Jaeger to show Prometheus metrics for spans...

 ## How to run Grafana Demo
 (if you get an error about docker-compose version see hint below):